 - e.
 Price and evaluation preferences.
-The Minnesota Department of Administration provides a price or scoring preference up to 12 percent for certified firms bidding as prime contractors on certain goods and services contracts.
+The City can apply a price preference of 6 percent for SBEs for purchases up to \$1 million.
+Minnesota Department of Administration provides a price or scoring preference up to 12 percent for certified firms bidding as prime contractors on certain goods and services contracts.
 (A certified firm could be awarded a contract if its price or evaluation score were within 12 percent of the low bidder.)
 Some other entities have similar programs, with a maximum preference of 6 percent.
-Keen Independent recommends that the City consider this type of program as well. - f.
+Keen Independent recommends that the City use and evaluate the success of its price preference program. - f.
 Contract goals for contracts with subcontracting.
-Some of the entities participating in this study, including state agencies, Hennepin County, City of Minneapolis, City of Saint Paul and City of Rochester, operate contract goals programs.
-Keen Independent recommends that the City of Brooklyn Park enact such a program for larger construction and professional services contracts with subcontracting opportunities.
-Contract goals could be set for SBEs or ESBEs or for MBE/WBEs.

-The program would require prime contractors to reach out to certified firms for involvement as subcontractors in City projects.
-It would encourage efforts to provide subcontract opportunities to certified firms without mandating a certain level of participation in these projects.
+The City operates a contract goals program and can set goals up to 4 percent.
+Keen Independent recommends that the City consider continuing this program element, which encourages prime contractor efforts to provide subcontract opportunities to certified firms without mandating a certain level of participation in these projects.
 (It would not operate as a quota.)